Menu

 The instrument

-The batter (top) head produces the main tone and overtones.
-The rim, which is often played by itself (e.g. cross stick) or together with the batter head, produces a so called rim shot.
+The batter (top) head of the snare produces the main tone and overtones.
+The rim, which is often played by itself (e.g., cross stick) or together with the batter head, produces a so-called rim shot.
 And if the drummer is using brushes, the entire surface of the drumhead is played.
 The snare (bottom) head with the snares strained over.

-The top head has a wide range of frequencies depending of the degree of muffling (made with gaffa tape, o-rings or gel) on the head, the tuning of the head and the playing style of the drummer.
+The top head has a wide range of frequencies.
+Some of the higher frequencies can be dampened with gel, tape, fabric, or – taking it to the extreme – covering it with a towel.
+The sound varies depending on the style and the tuning of the drumheads.
 In general terms, a jazz snare drum will be richer in overtones with less muffling and tighter tuning than a rock snare drum, which typically has more core tone.

-The bottom head has the very complex sound of the snares, with a lot of high frequencies, fast transients and high SPL.
+The bottom head has a complex sound of the snares, with a lot of high frequencies, fast transients and high SPL.
 Sometimes the snare drum is played with the snares released, making it important to cover the full frequency band.

 Snare microphone positioning

-To close mic a snare drum you need microphones that can reproduce extreme fast transients and high dynamics.
-You also need your microphone to be able to withstand extremely high SPLs because the typical level from a hit on a snare drum will easy exceed 140 dB and above.
+When placing the microphone close to the snare drum you need microphones that can reproduce extreme fast transients and be able to withstand extremely high SPLs.
+The typical level from one hit on a snare drum can easily exceed 156 dB.

-To capture this level of sound and still preserve the many details you find in a snare drum, a good condenser microphone would be the best microphone but there is more to it than that.
-Though we are talking close miking here, there is, in most cases, a lot of “bleed” from the rest of the drum kit.
-This results in poor and non-separated pickup quality unless you make sure the microphone you have chosen also has the correct pickup pattern and off-axis response for your application.
+A high-quality, professional condenser microphone can capture this level of sound while preserving the details of a snare drum, but there is more to it than that.
+Though we are talking close miking here, there is, in most cases, a lot of bleed from the rest of the drum kit.
+This results in poor and non-separate pickup quality unless you make sure the microphone you have chosen also has the correct pickup pattern and off-axis response.

 Frequency response

-Choosing a microphone with a flat off-axis response for the snare drum will also make sure that the typical bleed from the hi-hat will sound natural and help separating the two instruments in the mix.
-A good and workable microphone position is 5 cm above the rim and 3-5 cm over the drum head.
+Choosing a microphone with a flat off-axis response will make sure that the typical bleed from the hi-hat will sound natural and will help separate the two instruments in the mix.
+A good starting point is placing the mic 5 cm above the rim and 3-5 cm over the drum head.
+From here you can move the mic closer to the rim to get more brilliance – overtones or move it closer to the drum head to get more “umpf” – lower frequencies.

 DPA's solutions for snare

-The 2011C Twin Diaphragm Cardioid Microphone is a perfect choice to close mic a snare drum.
-If you want the microphone to be out of sight, the 4099 Instrument Microphone has the same quality as the 2011C, but gives you a supercardioid pickup pattern which will result in even greater separation and detailed pickup.
+The 2012 Compact Cardioid Microphone is a perfect choice for close miking a snare drum.
+If you want the microphone to be out of sight, the 4099 CORE+ Instrument Microphone also has extreme SPL handling, and a supercardioid pickup pattern which will result in even greater separation and detailed pickup.

 Mounting the snare microphone